 It has been our practice to send to all members a news item, usually derived from weekly collections of such items issued by Population Media Center.
 We have now decided to make these available here on the website

 The latest will be the top item.
 All items will have a short description and a link to take you to the original article.

+27.7 18.
+Population is sexy and serious.
 This is an article by Alisha Graves, who serves as President of Venture Strategies for Health and Development.
 Alisha is also a research fellow for Project Drawdown, analyzing the potential contribution of family planning for reducing greenhouse gas emissions.

 Ms. Graves notes that it is possible to care about global population (i.e. human numbers) and sexual health and rights of individuals.
 Amazingly, this simple truth seems to befuddle millions of people from across the political spectrum, so it is always good to have it reiterated.

 8.6.18.
 This week’s news item, from The Star, Kenya, is headed ‘Suffering in Silence: How Kenyan women live with profound Childbirth Injuries’.
 Sasha was 9 when she married: she was pregnant before she was 11, but at birth the head could not go through Sasha’s undeveloped birth canal.
 She was in labour six days, at the end of which the baby was born dead and already decaying.
 She was left traumatised and suffering from double obstetric vaginal fistula.